beepsid/bubu/README.md

 5. **Customize Content**
    - Edit diary entries in `src/services/dataSeeder.js`
-   - Add your own poems and love messages
+   - Add your own poems and messages
-   - Personalize the romantic messages throughout the app
+   - Personalize the messages throughout the app

 ### Running the App